idsc-frazzoli/CS1-Notebooks/README.md

 To get started with the course materials, you'll need to download the notebooks to your local machine.
 Follow one of these two methods:

-### Option A: Download the Repository as a ZIP File
+### Option A: Moodle

 1. Navigate to the course page on Moodle.
 2. Locate and download the weekly ZIP file containing the notebook.
 3. Choose a suitable directory on your computer for the course materials.
 4. Extract the contents of the ZIP file into this directory.

-### Option B: Clone the Repository
+### Option B: GitHub

-If you're familiar with Git and GitHub, you can clone the repository:

-1. Click on the link to the notebooks repository on GitHub through the course page on Moodle.
+1. Click on the link to the CS1-Notebooks repository on GitHub through the course page on Moodle.
 2. Click the green `Code` button near the top of the page.
 3. In the dropdown menu, click `Download ZIP`.
 4. Once downloaded, extract the ZIP file to your chosen directory.